 For many drinkers, Jim Beam and Jack Daniel’s were the first American whiskeys they ever tasted.
 For many, they’re still the only whiskeys of any note.
 Jim Beam’s core product (now dubbed Original) has its roots in Jacob Beam’s original corn whiskey, which was first commercially distilled in 1795.
 James B. Beam, his grandson, launched the James B. Beam Distilling in 1933 and changed the name of the family product from Old Tub to Colonel James B. Beam in 1935 and to Jim Beam in 1943.
 And though the company has changed hands over the years, there are still Beam descendants intricately involved in distilling and producing Beam products.
 Fred Noe and his son Freddie Noe are the seventh and eighth generation of Beam distillers and are still going strong.

 The beauty of straight bourbon whiskey is you can’t really monkey with it too much.
 By law, it has to be aged in new oak, must be at least 51% corn and can’t have any additives (except water to cut it to proof) or coloring.
 It must be aged for at least two years (Jim Beam Original is aged for four).
 The company claims the same proprietary yeast strain has been used since 1933, ensuring a consistency in the product that’s hard to come by when relying on wild or random commercially sourced yeasts.
 All of this is to say that with Jim Beam Original, you know what you’re getting: an honest, straightforward bourbon.
 On the palate, it’s not terribly complex, but that’s perfectly all right.
 The oak-and-spice combo hits you right away and is what you’re left with in the finish.
-In between, you pick up more notes of toasted nuts, chocolate and coca.
+In between, you pick up more notes of toasted nuts, chocolate and cocoa.
 It’s one reason it pairs so perfectly with Coke or other colas.